-4.4.12 Mainstreaming Key Principles of the National Waste Management Strategy
+4.4.13 Mainstreaming Key Principles of the National Waste Management Strategy

-4.4.12.1 Waste Minimisation and Prevention
+4.4.13.1 Waste Minimisation and Prevention

 This section focuses on the identification of existing waste minimization and prevention initiatives.
 The most preferred methods of waste management, as indicated by the waste hierarchy, are waste minimization and prevention.
 These waste management methods are important as they lower waste management expenses.
 The identification of current waste minimization and prevention measures will assist the Municipality in promoting waste minimization and prevention activities through advocacy and education to ensure that residents participate as much as possible as well as exploring opportunities for expanding the initiatives throughout the Municipality.
 Currently, there are no waste minimization and prevention initiatives.
-The Municipality should consider implementing waste minimisation initiatives in collaboration with schools and communities, industrial symbiosis etc.
+The Municipality should consider implementing waste minimisation initiatives such as recycling initiatives in collaboration with schools and communities, industrial symbiosis etc. A Separation-at-source programme was implemented as a pilot with middle income-based households; however, it is no longer operational.
+The Municipality should consider the following recommendations in relation to waste minimisation: